Book of Cloud Native Services

 Compatible Features:

-Nutanix Kubernetes Engine can be enabled via Prism Central.
-Any Nutanix AOS cluster registered with an NKE-enabled PC can be used as a target for provisioning Kubernetes clusters.
+Enable Kubernetes Management using Prism Central marketplace.
+Any Nutanix AOS cluster registered with a Kubernetes Management-enabled PC can be used as a target for provisioning Kubernetes clusters.

 Architecture

-An NKE-enabled Kubernetes cluster cannot span over multiple Nutanix HCI clusters
+An NKE Kubernetes cluster cannot span multiple Nutanix HCI clusters.

 NKE Architecture

 NKE runs as a containerized service in Prism Central.
-When NKE is enabled on a PC, two containers are provisioned under the covers: the karbon-core container and the karbon-ui container.
+When Kubernetes Management is enabled on a PC, two containers are provisioned under the covers: the karbon-core container and the karbon-ui container.

 Air-gapped environments